 The textures you surround yourself with impact your emotions almost as much as space and light do.
 While soft and silky textures can encourage intimacy and romance, raw, rugged textures contribute to organic, natural-looking interiors, in line with the trend of bringing the outdoors in.

-Smooth textures can act almost as a blank canvas in our minds, often serving the purpose of showcasing the room’s other features or the products’ form and colour.
+Smooth textures can act almost as a blank canvas in our minds, often serving the purpose of showcasing the room’s other features or the products’ form and color.
 Used alone, however, smooth surfaces can be austere, leaving the room and guest wanting something more.
 In contrast, rough textures draw attention but can also serve as a distraction, so are best used sparingly.
 If you’re looking for something natural and strong, seek out hard textures to ground the room.
 As always, balance is key, especially when it comes to layering multiple textures.